pga043/absolute-solvation-free-energy-charmm-pycharmm/README.md

-# absolute hydration/solvation free energy calculations in CHARMM/pyCHARMM
+# Absolute Hydration/Solvation Free Energy Calculations in CHARMM/pyCHARMM
+The pyCHARMM files are a modified verion of the files created by Charles L. Brooks III, UMich.
-# The files support CGenFF, GAFF2 and OPLS-AA force fields.
+The files support CGenFF, GAFF2 and OPLS-AA force fields.
-# Some futher validation might be needed for some files.
+Some futher validation might be needed for some files.
-# Use with caution.
+Use with caution.